spawaskar-cora/cora-docs/docs/forensics-anthro-guide/methods.md

 ## **Walker PL (2005)**
-Greater sciatic notch morphology:  Sex, age, and population differences. *American Journal of Physical Anthropology,* 127:385-391.
+Greater sciatic notch morphology:  Sex, age, and population differences. *American Journal of Physical Anthropology* 127:385-391.

 * *Purpose:*  Provides empirical probabilities of being male or female for a given sciatic notch score, following Buikstra and Ubelaker (1994).
 * *Sample:*  Americans from the Hamann-Todd Collection, Cleveland Museum of Natural History and Terry Skeletal Collection, Smithsonian Institution (n = 211; 114 males, 97 females); and Europeans from the St. Bride's Collection, St. Bride's Church in London (n = 85; 51 males, 34 females).